- Prerequisite

 You need an account on Azure.
 Use of the following methods to obtain an account:

-• If you or your company already have an account with a subscription, use that account.
-If not, you can open your own Azure account for free.
-Azure’s free trial gives you $200 credit to explore Azure for 30 days.
-Read more in Azure’s comprehensive FAQ.
+- If you or your company already have an account with a subscription, use that account.
+If not, you can create a free account, which grants you a $200 credit to explore Azure for 30 days.
+For more information, see Azure free account.

 Deploy and configure GitLab